poleval/2021-punctuation-restoration/README.md

 - assigning different weights to different types of errors.

 ### Downloads

+Data has been published in the following repository: https://github.com/poleval/2021-punctuation-restoration

 Training data is provided in train/\*.tsv.
 Additional data can be downloaded from Google Drive.
 Below is a list of file names along with a description of what they contain.